 Sue from Florida initiated and managed the development of our current multi-functional website to more effectively carry the message to more caffeine addicts.
 The new website allows instant access to other members’ contact information, allowed for quick availability of meeting formats and minutes, and reduced many CAFAA administrative tasks.

-Now: As of July 2018, CAFAA has 3 well-attended telephone meetings every week, offers anniversary coins for monthly and yearly celebrations, and we hold a lively and productive monthly business meeting.
-CAFAA is poised to carry the message of caffeine addiction in bigger and better ways, thus making our fellowship stronger and more prepared to support everyone, worldwide, who is interested in caffeine recovery.
+Now: As of July 2018, CAFAA has many well-attended telephone meetings every week, offers anniversary coins for monthly and yearly celebrations, and holds a lively and productive monthly business meeting.
+CAFAA is poised to carry the message of caffeine addiction in bigger and better ways, thus making our caffeine recovery fellowship more prepared to support everyone, worldwide.